Viraj-John/dataHelper/README.md

 **Usage **

-Identify Test Data from API Calls and Filtering them using string parameters checking contains condition
+Identify Data from API Calls (looping using the data provided in a text file ) and Filtering them using string parameters by checking contains condition

 **Application Specifications **